trustypangolin/bedrock-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Bedrock's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Bedrock** is an AWS landing zone generator utilising either CloudFormation or Terraform

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section to get your landing zone code

 .. note::

     This project is under active development.

 Contents
 --------

 .. toctree::

     usage
-   api
+    usage/first
+    tf
+    cfn
+    hld
+    hld/mgmt
+    hld/security
+    hld/central
+    hld/operational
+    faq

+Bedrock has its documentation hosted on Read the Docs.